tetratelabs/istio-distro.io/README.md

 - /community/release
 - /getmesh-cli/reference

-Be careful when modifying the contents of these pages in this repo as they will be lost whenever with the next GetIstio release.
-Also, if you're renaming the paths/URLs to those pages, make sure to [update the doc generation](https://github.com/tetratelabs/getmesh/blob/main/doc/gen.go) in the GetIstio repository.
+Be careful when modifying the contents of these pages in this repo as they will be lost whenever with the next GetMesh release.
+Also, if you're renaming the paths/URLs to those pages, make sure to [update the doc generation](https://github.com/tetratelabs/getmesh/blob/main/doc/gen.go) in the GetMesh repository.

 ## Contributing